the episode

 John McLarty: That’s a great point.
 And not only the context of where it is in the scriptures, who it’s to, but in the context of these concepts of eternal security and being born again.
 And that leaning toward, if we have everlasting life, how can you lose it?

 Kimberly Faith: Right.
 Yeah.
-And so let’s just jump in with the first scripture, which is Hebrews six:four-six.
-Do you wanna read that?
+And so let’s just jump in with the first scripture, which is Hebrews 6:4-6.
+Do you want to read that?

 John McLarty: Sure.
 I’m very familiar with this.
 We teach this a lot.
 For it is impossible for those who are once enlightened and have tasted the heavenly gift and have become partakers of the Holy Spirit and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God and put him to an open shame.